hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 ### Scalability and Capacity

 The **capacity** required by the collaboration is $$ O(PB) $$, which poses a significant but not unsurmountable challenge.
 This can easily be addressed by putting in place something like the storage pods from [45 Drives](http://www.45drives.com) -- which the likes of the [SKA](https://www.ska.ac.za/) are doing -- the hardware really doesn't matter that much, as long as one can easily scale it.
-Another point to consider is filesystem preformance and scalability.
+Another point to consider is filesystem performance and scalability.
 Lets's not get into the *"which filesystem should we use"*, but perhaps we can agree that[^nogpfs]

 > There's no reason to use a proprietary filesystem.